 Middle, a sheet metal roofing screw, without the self tap, and a thicker washer (good for screwing on the ribs)

 At right, the screws that came with my roof.
 These are self tapping, though the self tap doesn't work that well.
 It has a much thinner washer, probably because it's meant to go on the flat part next to the ribs.
 I screwed them into the ribs nevertheless.

 Way back, with aluminium roofing, and roofing nails instead of screws, the thermal expansion and contraction of the aluminium would eventually work the nails loose.
 Ideally, you'd go back on the roof every decade or so and tap the nails back in.
 With the nails coming loose, the wind eventually peels the aluminium roofing off old barns.
 If it wasn't for the nails coming loose, aluminium roofing would last practically forever.
 Unpainted galvanized sheet metal roofing can eventually rust once the zinc coating wears off, but it should certainly last more than 50 years as well.

 I haven't seen any screws come loose over time, even after 25 years on my dad's workshop and lumber shed.
 And some of those screws were only driven in with a hammer.
-Sheet metal roofing is a bit more expensive than tar shingles, but given it's durability, it makes me wonder why we bother with shingles that only last 20 years.
+Sheet metal roofing is a bit more expensive than asphalt shingles, but given it's durability, it makes me wonder why we bother with shingles that only last 20 years.

 At left: A neglected old barn - roof is starting to rust, but still good.